Victor-UVA/asv_arov_visualization/README.md

 sudo apt-get install ros-jazzy-ros-gz
 ```
 ## STL Meshes
 Grab STL files from the vehicle models folder and add them to the meshes folder.
+The file paths in the world .sdf shouldn't need renaming (I hope).